4bunny/bunniautodank/README.md

 #---------------#
 }
 ```
-> I tryed running this project on replit and it worked ig
+> I tried running this project on replit and it worked ig